top of page

 Feed and Bedding Storage: Feed and bedding should be stored in a way that it does not attract mice and rats.
 It is best to keep it in an enclosed container.
 Bedding needs to be stored off the ground and away from walls.

 Food: We use manna pro and manna pro sho for food.
-We also add in black oil sunflower seeds so they are getting omega 3 in their diet.
-They enjoy oats occasionally as a special treat.
+We also add in whole rye, dried beets, barley grains, oat grains, and black oil sunflower seeds so they are getting omega 3 in their diet.
 Barley biscuits are also very good for their coat.

 How Much to Feed: How much you feed your bunny will depend on the age and size of the bunny.
 Bunnies under 6 months old should receive unlimited pellets and Timothy hay.
 Wait until bunnies are about 5 months to give very many vegetables.
 A few here and there are fine, but too many may upset their sensitive stomachs.
 Bunnies above 6 months of age should be fed 4.5 to 6 ounces of feed per day if they are about 6 lbs.
 You can either offer all of your food at once or divide it up between meals during the day.
 All bunnies should have unlimited timothy hay.
 Bunnies older than 6 months will also enjoy some fruits and vegetables, but be careful not to give more than they can handle.
 You will know if it is too much if they get a soft stool.
 Remember to make any dietary changes slowly.
 Drastic changes can cause severe digestive problems for your bunny.
 Commercially designed rabbit treats are rarely healthy and we recommend keeping it limited.